minio/operator/docs/cert-manager.md

 - other-namespace

 Each namespace contains pods and services.
-This environment requires a Cert Manager to issue certificates so the different services and pods can trust each others certificates.
+This environment requires a Cert Manager to issue certificates so the different services and pods can trust each others' certificates.
 To do this, create a global root issuer and an intermediary issuer in each tenant namespace:

 ![Cert-manager Issuers.png](images%2FCert-manager%20Issuers.png)